basarat/typescript-react/00 why/README.md

 # Why use TypeScript with React
-> You get a much better developer experience when using TypeScript with React compared to many other frameworks that work off of simple template strings because JSX is embedded within TypeScript.
+> You get excellent developer experience when using TypeScript with React.
+This is better when compared to many other frameworks that work off of simple template strings because JSX is embedded within TypeScript.

 > In this lesson we give a demonstration of the some of the powerful refactorings and type checks enabled by using TypeScript with React.

-Here we have a basic ReactJS application.
+Here we have a basic ReactJS application, and even in such a simple application we can demonstrate a bit of the great developer experience offered to react development by using TypeScript.

 ```js
 import * as React from 'react';